 As part of the MPS program's commitment to experiential learning, this course includes weekly role-playing exercises.
 Students will rotate through the roles of therapist, client, and observer.
 Role-plays must demonstrate the theoretical framework presented that week.
 Active participation is required for full credit.
-Please note: you will be graded on participating in role plays, not the quality of your counselling ability in role plays.
-They are meant to give you practice, not to be a test of your skills.

-2. Book review (20%): Due: JANUARY 30, 2026 11:59 PM
+2. Book review on Gottlieb Book (20%): Due: JANUARY 30, 2026 11:59 PM